-Increasingly, Singaporeans are utilizing the Internet to self-diagnose, look for "doctor reviews", and research recommended treatments.
+Increasingly, Singaporeans are utilizing the Internet to read about medical conditions, look for "doctor reviews", and research recommended treatments.
 So why the relative lack of medical blogs?

 Given the number of Korean medical dramas and hospital-based TV series however, it's probably a bit of a stretch to believe that there's no interest in doctor blogs.

-So if it's not lack of readers, why the lack of doctor-writers?
+So if it's not a lack of readers, why the lack of doctor-writers?

 I believe there are two contributory factors: